 How epigenetic alterations accumulate

-Aging can cause alterations to our epigenome, which can lead to alterations in gene expression that can potentially change and ultimately compromise cell function.
+Aging can change our epigenome, leading to alterations in gene expression that can potentially change and ultimately compromise cell function.
 As an example, epigenetic alterations of the immune system can harm activation and suppress immune cells, thus causing our immune system to fail and leaving us vulnerable to pathogens.
-Inflammation is implicated in epigenetic alterations, and studies show that caloric restriction slows the rate of these epigenetic changes .
-Metabolism and epigenetic alterations are closely linked with inflammation, facilitating a feedback loop leading to ever-worsening epigenetic alterations.
+Inflammation influences epigenetic alterations, and studies show that caloric restriction slows the rate of these changes .
+Metabolism and epigenetic alterations are linked with inflammation, facilitating a feedback loop leading to ever-worsening epigenetic alterations.

 Alterations to gene expression patterns are an important driver of aging.
 These alterations involve changes to DNA methylation patterns, histone modification, transcriptional alterations (variance in gene expression) and remodeling of chromatin (a DNA support structure that assists or impedes its transcription).

-In the cell, gene expression is activated by hypomethylation (a loss of methylation) or silenced by hypermethylation (an increase of methylation) at a gene location.
-Aging causes changes that reduce or increase methylation at different gene locations throughout the body.
-For example, some tumor suppressor genes become hypermethylated during aging, meaning that they cease functioning, which increases the risk of cancer .
+In the cell, gene expression is activated by hypomethylation (decreased methylation) or silenced by hypermethylation (increased methylation) at a gene location.
+Aging causes changes that reduce or increase methylation at different gene locations.
+For example, some tumor suppressor genes become hypermethylated during aging, meaning that they cease functioning, which increases risk of cancer .

 Post-translational modifications of histones regulate gene expression by organizing the genome into active euchromatin regions, where DNA is accessible for transcription, or inactive heterochromatin regions, where DNA is compacted and less accessible for transcription.
 Aging causes these regions to change, which changes gene expression.